Danail-Irinkov/vue-storefront/README.md

 Partners are encouraged to support the project in various ways - mostly by contributing the source code, marketing activities, evangelizing and of course - implementing the production projects.
 We do support our partners by dedicated contact channels, workshops and by sharing the leads from merchants interested in implementations.

-If you like to become our Partner just let us know via contributors@vuestorefront.io.
+If you like to become our Partner just let us know via support@procc.co.

 ## The screenshots